Edouard Leon Cortes(1882 - 1969)

 The 1930s proved to be challenging for Cortès as well.
 With the death of his brother-in-law, Emile Froment, in late 1928, his sister Jeanne and two of her daughters relied more often on the painter for assistance at a time when sales were less consistent.
 In spite of the occasional hardship, Cortès’ public reputation continued to grow, in part because of his persistence in exhibiting in Paris each year regardless of the economy.
 As the decade passed, he and Lucienne spent every summer with Jeanne and her daughters in Normandy, usually at Cormelles-le-Royal (Calvados) not too far from Caen.
 And every fall, there was an exhibition at the Union Artistique in Lagny.
 Perhaps the happiest event of this decade was the wedding of Cortès’ daughter Jacqueline to Georges Chevalier on February 4, 1936 in her childhood neighborhood in the 19th arrondissement of Paris.

 Throughout the war years, Cortès persevered in sending his paintings to the annual Paris exhibitions and to a museum show in Caen.
-He also met an art dealer named Herbet Arnot through the Galerie Alleaume in Caen and began a long-term business relationship.
-Arnot came from a Viennese family who had been working as art dealers since the 1860s, but he had opened a gallery in New York in the early 1940s.
-For the next few decades, Arnot was an enthusiastic supporter of Cortès’ work and an important promoter of his paintings to both commercial and private clients throughout the United States.
+He also made contact with an art dealer named Herbert Arnot during these years and began a long-term business relationship.
+Arnot came from a Viennese family who had been working as art dealers since 1863, but he had opened a gallery in New York in the early 1940s; Cortès’ painting were first displayed there in 1946. [vii] For the next few decades, Arnot was an enthusiastic supporter of Cortès’ work and an important promoter of his paintings to both commercial and private clients throughout the United States.
 Gradually, Cortès was able to replenish his bank account and ultimately, to create a flourishing post-war career largely because of the popularity of his Parisian streetscapes with North American art collectors.

 In spite of his advancing years, Cortès painted throughout the 1960s, sending two paintings to the Union Artistique 27th annual exhibition in 1966.
 However, Lucienne’s health was declining and Jacqueline moved her family to be closer to her parents.
 On November 13, 1967, Lucienne died at age seventy-seven.
 Cortès continued to paint until November 26, 1969 when he died at age eighty-eight.